5 things to know about the new UN report on climate change

 The report says almost all of the warming that has occurred since pre-industrial times was caused by the release of heat-trapping gases such as carbon dioxide and methane.
 Much of that is the result of humans burning fossil fuels — coal, oil, wood and natural gas.

-Scientists say that only a fraction of the temperature rise recorded since the 19th century can have come from natural forces.
+Scientists say that only a fraction of the temperature rise recorded since the 19th century — almost 1.1 degrees Celsius (2 degrees Fahrenheit) so far — can have come from natural forces.

 ———